royedward/sudoku/README.md

 Have fun playing.

-I wrote the program using python 3.7.
+Wrote program using python 3.7.
 No external programs were used.

 The games have been designed to be easy to complete.
 However,